BeachLive out of season service FAQs

-The service underwent redevelopment and maintenance before being switched on again in time for the 2020 bathing water season.
+The service needs to undergo redevelopment and maintenance before being switched on again in time for the 2021 bathing water season.

 We do this over the winter months because this is when the fewest people use the sea.

 We have done this in previous years.
 However, in common with other water companies, we now switch it off over the winter.
 This is partly because of the amount of resource required to run the service compared to the relatively small number of people who will continue to use it during the winter.

 It is important to remember that stormwater overflows are just one factor with the potential to affect bathing water quality.
 Bathing water quality is also affected by urban drainage, agricultural run-off, birds and other wildlife, private sewers and misconnections - homes wrongly connected to surface water drainage instead of public foul sewers - as well as South West Water's infrastructure.